Low alcohol, high ambition: Future Château eyes up demand for mid-strength wine

 Future Château’s wine is considerably below a standard wine at around 13% and more akin to a beer in terms of strength.

-The brand is the brainchild of Tom Benn: the former head of growth at Naked Wines and brand builder at Pip & Nut, Freja and Milliways.
+The UK brand is the brainchild of Tom Benn: the former head of growth at Naked Wines and brand builder at Pip & Nut, Freja and Milliways.
 He launched Future Château in 2025: with a brand crafted from premium grapes using traditional winemaking techniques to deliver the aroma, mouthfeel and structure of the classic bottle – but with two-thirds less alcohol.

-The first vintage was launched last year: and helped Benn understand the market for a mid-strength wine.
+In the UK, Future Chateau’s first vintage was launched last year: and helped Benn understand the market for a mid-strength wine.

 And there were some unexpected surprises.